jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 Because it's awesome.

 Apps are tiny.
-They're fast because Hermes is very fast, native modules are fast, and they don't have to communicate across a webview bridge.
+They're fast because Hermes is fast, native modules are fast, and they don't have to communicate across a webview bridge.

 And because React Native is native, it can be as fast as a native app and easily use native features.
 -->

 ---

-# Small

 <div class="mt-10 overflow-hidden rounded-3xl border border-white/10">
   <table class="w-full text-left text-base text-gray-200">